 We've seen that debt is facilitated, not by "borrowing" anyone else's money, but by creating new money, endogenously, within the system.

 We've seen that money is not returned to a previous owner when it is paid back, but is in fact paid out of existence again.

-The lifecycle of money, the idea that money can easily be created, transferred through exchange and then destroyed again when it has served its purpose, can be confusing for those used to thinking about money in a different way, for example, if they think of money as physical objects like banknotes or coins (which obviously don't just disappear when you give them back).
-But remember we haven't introduced any physical money into our system at all yet.
-Everything we did we did with accounts entries, simple numbers written down on a table, and you'll see later that even when we do introduce physical money, it doesn't change what is happening underneath.
+These basic facts about money can be confusing for those used to thinking in different, more conventional, but inaccurate ways.
+For example, people may think of money as physical objects, like banknotes or coins (which obviously don't just disappear when you pay them back).
+But remember, we haven't introduced any physical money into our system at all yet.
+Everything we did we did with accounts entries and nothing more; simple numbers written down in a ledger.
+And, in later discussions, you'll see that even when we do introduce physical money like notes and coins, it really doesn't change the underlying mechanics of money and debt underneath.

 So money, banking and debt work very differently to the way we commonly believe.
-Our financial systems are really something we call credit systems, because they create, circulate and destroy money in facilitating the economy's debts.
-And you've seen that they are really very remarkable things, that they solve many of the greatest problems associated with money, debt and trade and they do so in a very clever way.
+Our financial systems are really quite remarkable.
+They could more rightly be called credit systems, because they create, circulate and destroy money in facilitating many (albeit not all) of an economy's debts.
+And you've seen that they solve many of the greatest problems associated with money and debt, and they do it in a very clever way.

 We'll go on to add more to this model in upcoming sections, including adding a government and a plurality of banks in Sections 8 and 9.